 By contrast, each of the Florida responses can be substantiated against an actual abortion on record—making them less prone to fabrication or exaggeration.
 Though it might seem counterintuitive to suggest that someone would answer disingenuously on an anonymous survey, there is plenty of precedent.

-We are all remarkably adept at self-justification, and with a subject as contentious and controversial as abortion, it only makes sense that respondents would be drawn towards the most culturally-accepted answers.
+We are all remarkably adept at self-justification, and with a subject as contentious and controversial as abortion, it only makes sense that respondents would be drawn towards the most culturally-accepted answers for reasons why women have abortions.
 They might even do so subconsciously, having convinced themselves that their abortion was medically or economically necessary, when in fact it wasn’t.

 So, what’s the takeaway from all this?
 First, I think it’s fair to say that the way Guttmacher presents their statistical data is overly simplistic and misleading.
 Second, even if we accept their basic narrative, it still doesn’t do anything to justify abortion.
 Consider the scenarios below.

 - Scenario 1: Jill is about to be promoted at work, but she’s worried that the care of her newborn daughter will interfere with the extra hours and responsibilities.